usaid-cs/yesterday-i-learned/java.md

 - [Type inference is bad](https://news.ycombinator.com/item?id=20296123), but fucking [lambdas with inferred types](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) are not?
 Fuck off.
 - [Anonymous classes implement interfaces](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html#declaring-anonymous-classes).
 - Writing a method that accepts an object (e.g. `int foo(Integer bar)`) *implies that you accept null* in its place.
 Null can come and go, so [mark things with `@NonNull`](https://www.baeldung.com/java-avoid-null-check) whenever you don't check (so the IDE tells you where it could be null), and `@Nullable` when you aren't sure if it could be null / are sure that you handle null.
+- Counterpoint: [`@NonNull` is just noise and should be avoided in your own codebase](https://blog.jooq.org/the-java-ecosystems-obsession-with-nonnull-annotations/): "let go of your null fear. null is not a problem in well-designed software."
 - There are no optional parameters.
 There are no keyword parameters.
 There is barely varargs, and even that got fucked up by implementation detail.
 - Functions are not first-class: "The Java programming language doesn't let you pass methods into methods.
 But you can pass an object into a method and then invoke the object's methods."
 - A function that accepts `foo(int[] bar)` really accepts an array of ints, which is created using `new int[n]`.